ohel/vvvlaskin/README.md

 ## Example balances output

+The balances output will first list currencies you don't have anymore.
+After that will be a list of "exiled" currencies: if you own some, but don't really wish to think like you own that currency anymore, you may use the file `exile.txt` to list currency codes, one per line, to show them in this exiled section.
+Finally there there will be a printout of the section of currencies you own, along with their break-even price.
+The final totals line will include all currencies you currently own, exiled included.

 `$ npm run examplebalances`

     In the balance column, * denotes a close to but not zero value.
 Consider zeroing it using a loss transaction.
 The break-even price is for the remaining balance.